MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 Here are the top issues customers encounter when assigning admin roles:

-- You are not part of the global admin group and so you don't have permissions to assign admin roles to other users.
+admin role and so you don't have permissions to assign admin roles to other users.
 Ask another admin to assign roles for you.
+- ::: moniker range="o365-worldwide"

+> [!TIP]
+> Need help with the steps in this topic?
+We’ve got you covered.
+Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
+Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

+::: moniker-end

 ## Related Topics